helina1abebe/finance-sentiment-analysis/README.md

 #### 📂 Run the Notebook

-Open `notebooks/describe.ipynb` in Jupyter Notebook or VS Code to explore the data and visualizations.
+Open `notebooks/Headline_EDA.ipynb` and `notebooks/stock_analysis.ipynb` in Jupyter Notebook or VS Code to explore the data and visualizations.

 ---